 Minimum wage and sleep-in pay

-Where a worker is provided with living accommodation or sleeping facilities at or near work and is required to be available on call or standby for all or some of the time, there is a statutory right under the National Minimum Wage Regulations 2015 (formerly 1999) to be paid at least national minimum wage for the hours the person is "awake for the purpose of working".
-In the past, this was interpreted as meaning the person is actually working, or is required to be on call or standby and is awake.
-Under this interpretation, minimum wage would not be payable when the worker was sleeping, and most social care organisations paid on-call sleep-in workers a flat fee of less than minimum wage for their shift, with minimum wage paid for the time they actually worked.
+Where a worker is provided with living accommodation or sleeping facilities at or near work but is required to be available on call or standby to carry out duties if required, there is a statutory right under the National Minimum Wage Regulations 2015 (formerly 1999) to be paid at least national minimum wage for the hours the person is "awake for the purpose of working".
+In the past, this had been interpreted as meaning that only periods while the person is actually carrying out his or her duties are taken into account when determining whether the worker has been paid NMW.
+Most social care organisations have been paying on-call sleep-in workers a flat fee of less than minimum wage for their sleep-in shift, with minimum wage paid for the time they are actually working.
 HMRC internal guidance for its compliance staff, published after a Freedom of Information Act request, shows that until 9 March 2016, HMRC supported this approach.

-The reason(s) for engaging the worker.
+- The reason(s) for engaging the worker.
 If an employer needs someone to be on site at all times in order to comply with a regulatory or contractual obligation, it is more likely that the individual will be classed as working throughout their whole shift, even if they are asleep or have nothing to do.

-Restrictions on the worker's activities.
+- Restrictions on the worker's activities.
 A worker who is required to remain on the premises throughout their shift and who would be disciplined for leaving is more likely to be working for minimum wage purposes just by being present than someone who is able to come and go as they please.

-Level of responsibility.
+- Level of responsibility.
 A care worker who must keep a listening ear throughout their shift and act if required is more likely to be working for their whole shift than someone who is on call from their own home and is only required to respond to an alarm pager for emergency call-outs.

-The immediacy of the requirement to provide services.
+- The immediacy of the requirement to provide services.
 This is not just about the speed with which a worker is required to act; it is also connected to the level of responsibility they have.
 The EAT compared a worker who must decide whether to intervene and then deal with the issues, with a worker who is woken by another member of staff who has immediate responsibility for intervening.

 [This paragraph is from "Pay for sleep-in and on-call shifts", Russell-Cooke solicitors, May 2017: https://www.russell-cooke.co.uk/media/1039394/website-briefing-pay-for-sleep-in-and-on-call-shifts.pdf.

 The social care compliance scheme